laurreat/laurreat/README.md

 <!--
 ╔═══════════════════════════════════════════════════════════════╗
 ║  📝 EDITOR'S NOTE                                            ║
-║  Replace the repo URLs in the Projects section with your     ║ ║  actual repository names.
-The format used is:                 ║ ║  github.com/luKshaDEV/<repo-name>                         ║ ║                                                               ║
-║  Update these URLs:                                           ║
-║  - learn-with-sena         → your actual repo slug            ║
-║  - miner-game              → your actual repo slug            ║
-║  - bar-management          → your actual repo slug            ║
-║  - biology-resource        → your actual repo slug            ║
-║  - caqueta-ecotourism       → your actual repo slug            ║
-║  - world-cup-simulator     → your actual repo slug            ║
-║                                                               ║
-║  Also update these social links:                              ║ ║  - linkedin.com/in/luKshaDEV                               ║
+║  Update these social links with your real usernames:        ║ ║  - linkedin.com/in/luKshaDEV                                ║
 ║  - twitter.com/luKshaDEV                                     ║
 ║  - instagram.com/luKshaDEV                                   ║
 ║  - youtube.com/@luKshaDEV                                    ║
-╚═══════════════════════════════════════════════════════════════╝
--->
+║                                                               ║
+║  Update repo URLs if they differ from the names used.        ║ ║  Mark private projects as 🔒 Private — mention them         ║ ║  publicly only if you have permission.                      ║ ╚═══════════════════════════════════════════════════════════════╝ -->